georgepaterson/jquery-plugin/README.md

 _Dialog plugin is only designed as a demonstration not for production._

+## Getting started

+The plugin has been scaffolded using the [Yeoman jQuery generator][yeoman].

+There are three possible grunt tasks for this project accessible through the command line.

+	$ grunt

+The default grunt task will run the unit tests on a local server, and if the tests are passed it will generate the distribution code.

+	$ grunt serve

+Grunt serve will created a local server, the demo can be found at http://0.0.0.0:9000/demo, although a local server is not necessary to run this demo.

+	$ grunt test

+Grunt test will run the unit tests.

 ## Documentation

 This jQuery plugin demonstrates a jQuery plugin pattern with public functions, supporting structured unit testing.
 The plugin has been scaffolded using the [Yeoman jQuery generator][yeoman].